 Correlation analysis of nuclear EGFR and cancer progression using database sets

-Construction of protein-protein interaction maps and predications of protein structures
+Construction of protein-protein interaction maps and prediction of protein structures

 STRING software was used to construct interaction maps of membrane EGFR and nuclear EGFR respectively (http://version10a.string-db.org/).
-Protein structures were predicated by inputting sequences to software (http://raptorx.uchicago.edu/StructurePrediction/) and NLS region were marked.
+Protein structures were predicted by inputting sequences to online software (http://raptorx.uchicago.edu/StructurePrediction/) and NLS regions were marked.